 UV sterilizers

 A UV sterilizer is one of the most essential pieces of equipment in many rural water systems.
 It uses ultraviolet light to disinfect water and remove bacteria, viruses, and other microorganisms without adding chemicals.
 The light unit sits inside a stainless steel chamber, treating the water as it passes through.
-When sized correctly and maintained each year, a UV sterilizer provides continuous protection and ensures that the home has safe drinking water at all times.
+When sized correctly and maintained each year, a UV sterilizer provides continuous protection and ensures that the home has safe drinking water.
 UV is essential for any system that draws from surface-influenced sources such as shoreline wells, dug wells, bored wells, or lake intake lines.
 These water sources can change quickly after storms, spring runoff, or periods of heavy rainfall.
 A UV system handles these fluctuations and removes bacteria that may temporarily appear after weather events.
 A UV unit requires an annual bulb replacement and a periodic cleaning of the quartz sleeve that surrounds the lamp.

-If the quartz sleeve becomes cloudy from mineral buildup, the UV light cannot penetrate properly and disinfection drops.
-This is why homeowners often pair a UV system with sediment or carbon filtration to keep the quartz sleeve clear.
-Many rural homes in the Kingston area depend on UV sterilization year-round, even if their drilled well tests clean.
+If the quartz sleeve becomes cloudy from mineral buildup, the UV light cannot penetrate properly, and disinfection drops.
+Therefore, homeowners often pair a UV system with sediment or carbon filtration to keep the quartz sleeve clear.
+Even with clean drilled well tests, many rural homes around Kingston rely on UV sterilization throughout the year.
 It provides peace of mind and ensures that the water remains safe during seasonal changes, repairs, or unexpected contamination.
-For homes with children, elderly residents, or lake-based systems, UV is one of the most critical safeguards in the water treatment package.
+For homes with vulnerable individuals or those using lake water, UV is a crucial water treatment safety measure.

 Reverse osmosis systems